badsyntax/vscode-spotless-gradle/README.md

 }
 ```

-### Setting the default Formatter
+### Format Document

+The `Format Document` feature can be accessed via the vscode `Command Palette`.

-If there are multiple formatters for a language, set Spotless to be the default in `settings.json`:
+If there are multiple formatters for a language type, set Spotless to be the default in `settings.json`:

 ```json
 "[java]": {